emanuele6/Pascal-Triangle-Simulator/README.md

 ![alt text](http://i.imgur.com/pyfCR8j.png)

-In cases like example #2 you might want to 'cut' the triangle because the values of the rows under, in this case, the fifth are wrong
+In cases like example #2 you might want to 'cut' the triangle because the values of the rows under the fifth are wrong

 To generate and cut the triangle input reset(root, rows)